emilyyiip/emilyyiip.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi, I'm Emily!
 I am studying data science at UC San Diego.
-My interests lie in utilizing big data in clinical research and healthcare spaces.
+My interests lie in utilizing data to advance in clinical research and improve healthcare spaces.
-In my free time, I enjoy doing calligraphy and video editing.
-I am always learning new things; currently I am exploring balloon art and electric bike conversion.
+In my free time, I enjoy doing calligraphy and video editing, but I am always taking up new hobbies.
 I would love to get to know you, so feel free to shoot me a message!